Amos47/2400/Chapter3/Ch03_Basics.md

 Let's interject here in the Scrum process and backtrack to the origin of the requirements that are being coded by the Scrum teams.
 What are these things that are being prioritised?
 They are *user requirements* (UR) and are the result of an intense exercise to elicit exactly what the system is meant to accomplish.
 Designers, architects and programmers need at least a general idea of what the system is meant to do, even if the exact details will emerge through an Agile process of discovery.
 Unlike an ancient explorer who just *kept heading west* to see what they could find, our modern-day explorers need a good compass heading.
 We need to know exactly where we are meant to end up, even if the exact route is unknown.
 Such is the goal of user requirement discovery.

 The process is not exactly set in stone and can itself proceed along a path of discovery, but in the end, certain things must have been documented and agreed upon.
-They are the *Business Requirements* often shortened to BR# where # refers to a sequential number that can later be referenced when particular *Functional Requirements* (FR) are listed.
+They are the *Business Requirements*, often shortened to BR# where # refers to a sequential number that can later be referenced when particular *Functional Requirements* (FR) are listed.
 Each FR must map back to a BR.
 The BR are the top-level things that the system must allow and accomplish.
 In our auction system, there are certain things that absolutely need to be accomplished.
 Examples of BR are:

 - BR1: Professors must be able to log into the system
 - BR2: Students must be able to log into the system